We are in the midst of redoing our company newsletter, well really starting back up again.

 Tuesday is the most popular

 We also found there is a preferred day to send.
 That day happens to be, Tuesday.
 Most marketers mentioned that they send their newsletters on this day, making it the most popular day to send.
+So perhaps plan any email blasts for this day.

 75% of our respondents said that they only send their newsletters on a specific day of the week.